Use the Site Manager to organize the pages and folders in your website project.

 New Page from Template

-Create a new page based on a template.
+Creates a page based on a template.

 Edit Page